 Addressing negative reviews in the right way can also make a huge difference in terms of the perception of your customer support.

 Additionally, third-party quality seals and certifications (like the Trusted Shops Trustmark, which offers a 30-day money-back guarantee) can give your shop instant credibility.

 In the digital age, small businesses can grow into big brands with the right products, strategies, and, of course, people.
-By utilizing the strengths of digital marketing and social media and combining them with positive customer experiences, strong branding, reputation management, and some creativity, your shop can also achieve great success.
+By utilising the strengths of digital marketing and combining them with positive customer experiences, strong branding, reputation management, and some creativity, your shop can also achieve great success as a D2C brand.